Emergency admissions for COPD – contacts per 1,000 inhabitants, 75 years and older

-Nationally, the number of emergency admissions for COPD among the elderly increased from 8,100 in 2015 to approximately 9,700 in 2024, an increase of 20 %.
-The number of elderly aged 75 years and older increased by 35 % during the same period.
-During the pandemic years 2020 and 2021, the number of emergency admissions for COPD among the elderly was significantly lower.
-The number of emergency admissions for COPD per 1,000 elderly has slightly decreased during the period, from nearly 23 per 1,000 elderly in 2015 to 20 per 1,000 elderly in 2024.
-The rate changed little during the period from 2015 to 2019, but in the period from 2022 to 2024, the rate has been lower than before the pandemic.
+The number of emergency admissions for COPD per 1,000 elderly decreased slightly over the period 2015 to 2025, from nearly 23 per 1,000 elderly in 2015 to 20 per 1,000 elderly in 2025.
+The rate changed little from 2015 to 2019, but in the period 2022 to 2025 the rate has been lower than before the pandemic.

 The analysis is based on activity data from the Norwegian Patient Register (NPR) for somatic specialist health services.
 The data includes activity in public hospitals and private hospitals that provide publicly funded services.